shafiuzzaman-md/attack-synthesis-suite-c/README.md

 # Attack Synthesis Suite C
-This project demonstrates the chaining of multiple vulnerabilities from the Juliet test suite, focusing on how user-accessible vulnerabilities can be exploited and combined to escalate privileges within a software system.
+This project demonstrates the chaining of multiple vulnerabilities from the Juliet test suite, focusing on how user-accessible vulnerabilities can be exploited and combined within a software system.
 The system is modeled to reflect real-world scenarios, motivated by the architecture and security concerns of kernel development, UEFI firmware, and Android device drivers, where memory segments are strictly controlled to maintain security.

 ## System Context
 Consider a software system that supports both regular user tasks and administrative operations.
 The system is architected with distinct memory segments to enforce security boundaries: